 How to properly prepare your divorce forms?

 The entire divorce process starts with preparing your application for divorce.
 There are several options on how to do this.
-Couples can do it themselves after obtaining the forms for free from the court, pay an attorney to handle the paperwork, or use online services.
+Couples can do it themselves after obtaining the forms free from the court, paying an attorney to handle the paperwork, or using online services.

-A DIY divorce can be too complicated while hiring an attorney can be too expensive.
+A DIY divorce can be too complicated, while hiring an attorney can be too expensive.
 Therefore, online divorce services can be the perfect option.
-There are many reliable online services ready to prepare your divorce documents quickly at a very affordable price.
+Many reliable online services are ready to prepare your divorce documents quickly at a very affordable price.

 Filling out all those forms is a significant step, and one must ensure they do it properly.